Xetera/notes/notes/american_gov/chapter5-6.md

 Police must give a warning to arrested person that they have the right to remain silent and the right to a lawyer.

 # Civil Rights

-> ## <i class="fas fa-book icon"></i> Civil Rights
+## <Icons-Book/> Civil Rights
-> Civil rights are policies enforced by the government to ensure that there is equality among the people in realizing their civil rights.
+Civil rights are policies enforced by the government to ensure that there is equality among the people in realizing their civil rights.
 The purpose of civil rights legislation is to try to prevent or at least limit discrimination against people based on sex, race, or beliefs.

 ## Black Civil Rights Movement
 Movement that gained not only blacks, but all minorities more rights.